Welcome to today's edition of the Rush 24-7 podcast.

 It spins so fast and so continuously that a fair number of people no longer seem to belong neatly to one side or the other.

-Is Sarah Palin at this point a politician, or is she the star of some frontier family reality show?
+Is Sarah Palin at this point a politician or is she the star of some frontier family reality show?

-In fact, she seems to realize that the changed environment allows Her to be both at the same time.
+In fact, she seems to realize that the changed environment allows her to be both at the same time.

-The incursion of politicians into the news media enables officeholders who are between jobs to stay in our faces.
+For one thing, in an era when the business of campaigning never really stops, the incursion of politicians into the news media enables officeholders who are between jobs to stay in our faces.

 Look at John Kasich.